 Frequently asked questions

-Following your dental treatment, it is normal to experience some soreness in the treated tooth.
+Following your dental treatment, it is normal to experience some soreness in the area of the treated tooth.
 Research indicates that teeth with pre-existing pain may remain sensitive for several days post-treatment.
-Over-the-counter pain relievers such as Tylenol (acetaminophen) or Advil (ibuprofen) are usually effective in managing this discomfort.
+Over-the-counter medications such as Tylenol (acetaminophen) or Advil (ibuprofen) are usually effective in managing this discomfort.
 In some cases, additional medication may be required.

-A temporary filling has been placed on the tooth to protect it until a permanent restoration is completed.
+A temporary filling has been placed on the tooth.
 To ensure its stability, please avoid chewing or biting on the treated area for a few days.
 It is important that the temporary filling remains intact until your general dentist places a permanent crown.

 Approximately 8% of patients may experience post-treatment flare-ups, characterized by swelling and increased discomfort.
 These symptoms can typically be managed with prescribed medications and follow-up care.
 If you experience a flare-up, please contact our office promptly.

 A detailed report of your treatment will be forwarded to your general dentist.
-We recommend that you contact their office as soon as possible to schedule an appointment for permanent crown placement.
+We recommend that you contact your general dentist as soon as possible to schedule an appointment for permanent crown placement.

 In some cases follow up appointment is required at our practice.
 It will be determined after treatment session.

-If there is pain or discomfort or persistent sinus tract (pimple on the gum), or radiographic lesion has not changed in size, tooth with root canal needs to be evaluate for either retreatment, apico surgery or extraction.
+If there is pain or discomfort, a persistent sinus tract (pimple on the gum), or if the radiographic lesion has not changed in size, the tooth with the root canal needs to be evaluated for either retreatment, apicoectomy surgery, or extraction.

 Yes, getting a crown after root canal is necessary to help the longevity of the tooth.